CrystalFerrai/BComp/readme.md

 Release can be found [here](https://github.com/CrystalFerrai/BComp/releases).

+You will need to have the Visual C++ x64 redistributable for Visual Studio 2022 installed on your system to run this program.
+You can find installed at Microsoft's website [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
+Look for the X64 download link.

 ## Building

 To build from source, just open the SLN file in Visual Studio 2022 and build it.
 For older versions of Visual Studio, you should be able to create a solution containing the library's single source file and build that.